buybackoff/1brc/Readme.md

 .NET implementation of https://github.com/gunnarmorling/1brc

+Runs in 5.3 seconds on 6 cores i5-12500/64GB RAM/Firecuda 530 (busy machine with 30+GB RAM used and YouTube music playing)

 ## Results

 **First attempt**

-i5-12500/64GB RAM/Firecuda 530 (busy machine with 30+GB RAM used and YouTube music playing)
+Mmap + paralell using Span API and some unsafe tricks to avoid Utf8 parsing until the very end.

 ```
 Processed in 00:00:10.6978618